TaylorOpenLaunch/golf_dashboard/README.md

 These are copied to `/config/golf_dashboard/dashboards/` for reference.
 You can import or adapt them manually in other dashboards if desired.

+### Troubleshooting

+- If the action fails, check Home Assistant logs for `golf_dashboard` messages and ensure the integration is installed/loaded; a restart after installing/updating can help.
+- If you do not see **Install Golf Dashboards**: ensure the integration is installed and loaded; restart Home Assistant after installing/updating.
+- If the dashboard does not appear under **Settings → Dashboards**: run the installer again and check the Home Assistant logs for `golf_dashboard` messages.
+If Lovelace storage is not ready, the installer logs a warning and exits safely—restart and try again.

-### Upgrading from older YAML dashboards (<= 0.2.10)
+### Legacy cleanup (older YAML dashboards <= 0.2.10)

-If you previously added a YAML dashboard under `lovelace.dashboards.golf_dashboard` in `configuration.yaml`, remove it to avoid conflicts and URL-path errors:
+Older releases used YAML-mode dashboards.
+If you still have a `lovelace.dashboards.golf_dashboard` block in `configuration.yaml`, you can remove it to avoid conflicts (current releases do not modify `configuration.yaml`):

 ```yaml
 lovelace: